KJZou56/KJZou56.github.io/README.md

 - Obtained Professional Scrum Master I from scrum.org
 - Obtained Google Data Analytics Certificate

-### Self-employed (Jul.
+### Entrepeneur, yourtrouvailles.com (Jul.
 2020 to Mar.
 2022)
-- E-commerce (Amazon & Shopify)
+- Secured $100,000 in funding to turn around a loss-making optometry store
+- Established an online presence with a new website and Amazon stores
+- Led a team of 5, overseeing daily operations, customer service, and hiring
+- Collaborated with manufacturers to ensure product quality and supply
+- Conducted market research to refine offerings and improve customer satisfaction **Lessons Learned:** Business ownership has been one of the hardest things I've ever experienced.
+One can never understand without having done it.

 ### Business Consultant, Ernst & Young, Hong Kong (Sep.
 2019 to May 2020)
 - Led and designed internal training sessions on Microsoft Word, PowerPoint and Excel to EY teams
-- Performed culture assessment for a large private bank as part of responses to regulators
+- Performed a culture assessment for a large private bank as part of responses to regulators
 - Assisted on growth strategy development for a large insurance company
 - Assisted a legal audit engagement of a large Private Equity Fund
 - Assisted in development of a review approach regarding internal controls over financial reporting for a large insurance company